- Historically, the construction industry has been lacking in diversity and inclusion (D&I) initiatives.

 For individual employees, change comes slowly.
 Isaac, a past chair of Stonewall (Britain’s leading LGBT charity) says: “There are not a lot of LGBT people in management positions now.
 It’s also important that other people in leadership positions act as allies.
 Stonewall has found that senior allies have been instrumental in driving change.”

 Employee networks support inclusivity in all aspects of the industry and provide safe haven for dialogue among minority professionals—including LGBT staff and their straight allies.
 Jamie Olsen Ferreira, an associate in the construction and engineering department at Pinsent Masons and co-chair of the LGBT construction and infrastructure network Off Site says these networks have provided assistance and encouragement to major construction companies in the launch of their own internal networks.

 Competitive advantage may ultimately go to companies whose workforces look more like the communities where they work.
 At Transport for London (TfL), the authority responsible for one of the largest capital-investment programs in the world, Isaac has observed Mayor Sadiq Khan’s commitment to diversity.
 “His commitment percolates down,” Isaac says.
 “It is a very diverse workforce that extends to the projects on the ground and helps create a conducive working environment where people are very effective.”

 D&I infuses organizations with new ideas, fresh perspectives, and a willingness to consider alternatives.
 With a more diverse workforce that is better at problem-solving and decision-making, construction companies can outperform their peers, financially and fairly—with inclusion and respect.

-Autodesk Senior Editor Missy Roback contributed to this article, which has been updated.
-It was originally published in June 2018.
+Missy Roback contributed to this article, which has been updated.
+It originally published in June 2018.